 - Upstream from Tienken Road

-The goal of the CVTU angler access sites is to not only provide safe access to the creek but to also reduce the amount of erosion that occurs from anglers entering the Paint Creek or the Clinton River in various unprotected areas.
-Therefore, each project includes streambank stabilization, seeding and the occasional usage of heavy shrubs or bushes to help maintain the integrity of the streambank.
+The goal of the CVTU angler access sites is to not only provide safe access but to also reduce the amount of erosion that occurs from anglers entering the Paint Creek or the Clinton River in various unprotected areas.
+Therefore, each project includes stream bank stabilization, seeding and the occasional usage of heavy shrubs or bushes to help maintain the integrity of the stream bank.

 As the year’s go by the CVTU Conservation Committee will continue its progress towards providing stream-friendly angler access in multiple areas throughout the 15 miles that is Paint Creek and the trout fishery on the Clinton River.